stignano/oauth-server/README.md

 # oauth-server
 OAuth (Google) authentication server boilerplate.

 Run locally with **npm run dev**.
-Server written as if deployed in Heroku.
+Server written as if deployed on Heroku.

 Users stored in MongoDB.